gradle/gradle-completion/CONTRIBUTING.md

 If you need to check on CI status as an external contributor, login as a guest.

 ### Signing Off Commits After Submitting a Pull Request

+**Note:** This applies to external contributors only.
+Gradle organization members are exempt from DCO sign-off requirements.

 Pull requests are automatically verified that all commit messages contain the Signed-off-by line with an email address that matches the commit author.
 In case you didn't sign off your commits before creating a pull request, you can still fix that to confirm that you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).